tejasbubane/tejasbubane.github.io/posts/2020-04-22-redis-connection-pool-in-rails.markdown

 end
 ```

-When required `REDIS.with` with pick a connection from pool (if available - otherwise wait),
+When required `REDIS.with` will pick a connection from the pool (if available - otherwise wait),
 perform operations & return connection back to the pool.
-Usually `pool_size` will be same as the max number of threads of our application server.
 `pool_size` is the max number of redis connections that will be established at any point of time.
+Connections get created as and when required, but never exceed the `pool_size`.

+It seems reasonable to keep `pool_size` equal to max number of threads of our application server.

 Let's check benchmarks with `connection_pool`: